Police release bodycam footage of Nashville school shooter: Here's everything we know

 The footage released Monday does not show any of the victims, nor does it show Hale being fatally shot by police.

 Authorities also released photos of Hale’s car parked in the parking lot and a police cruiser with bullet holes.
-According to police, Hale fired on officers as they arrived at the school from a second-story window.
+According to police, Hale fired on officers from a second-story window as they arrived at the school.

 Shooter messaged former classmate on Instagram before massacre